Yakuhito/yakuhito.github.io/about.md

 <center><img style="border-radius: 50%; width: 300px;" src="/images/about/3.jpg"></center>
 </div>

 You've somehow managed to reach a part of the Internet about me.
-Also see: [my 'now' page](/now) and [Books I've Read](https://books.kuhi.to).
+Also see: [Books I've Read](https://books.kuhi.to).

 ## General Background
 I'm a 17 year old high school student from Romania.
 I grew up in a loving family, surrounded by all kinds of animals: cats, dogs, fish, birds (two crows, a cuckoo<!-- that sounds funny --> and a seagull), snakes, frogs, tortoise, and an iguanna.